 With 21% oxygen in your normal air mix, you would need to descend to around 8 atmospheres (ata) of pressure to take you over the partial pressure of oxygen limit.
 (21% = 0.21 ata partial pressure of oxygen at the surface)

 - The following demonstrates the effects of depth on oxygen pressure.

 - For a 40-meters/130-feet dive, you are now at 5 ata of pressure: 5 × 0.21 = 1.05 ata.

 - For 60 meters/200 feet, you are now at 7 ata of pressure: 7 × 0.21 = 1.47 ata.

-- These examples are way over our limit of 20 meters/66 feet for this program but illustrate how the oxygen pressure increases with depth and how we can stay safe by not exceeding these limits.
-Your maximum depth for training will be 18 meters/60 feet and maximum recommended depth.
-Once you are certified, the maximum depth will be 20 meters/66 feet and the maximum recreational depth limit is 40 meters/130 feet once you receive the appropriate training and experience.
+- These examples are way over the RAID limit for this course program but illustrate how the oxygen pressure increases with depth.
+You can stay safe by not exceeding these limits.
+The maximum recreational depth limit is 40 meters/130 feet for divers who have the appropriate training and experience.

-It is, however, possible with divers who use higher concentrations of oxygen in their breathing gas known as nitrox diving to come closer to oxygen toxicity.
+It is, however, possible with nitrox-certified divers who are trained to use higher concentrations of oxygen in their breathing gas to approach closer to the limits where oxygen toxicity is a tangible problem.
 Specialized training is required for nitrox diving.